 Other applications include sharing extended nutritional or other product information, brand loyalty programs, contests, games, or raising awareness for CSR programs, as Anheuser-Busch did for its Folds of Honor Foundation through its “Blipp the Bowtie” project (see below).

-But it will take more than great campaigns and implementation to get consumers to embrace the technology in any meaningful way.
+However, it will take more than great campaigns and implementation to get consumers to embrace the technology in any meaningful way.
 “As amazing as campaigns such as Blipp the Bowtie were, the challenges facing implementation have slowed my enthusiasm for the technology as a mainstay marketing tool,” says Linda Casey, editor-in-chief of Package Design magazine.
 “Yes, augmented reality doesn’t require designers and marketers to devote precious panel space for display — unlike QR codes — but they still require consumers to download and use dedicated apps to activate the AR technology.”

-And this is where many innovations fail, like Google Glass has: If the consumer finds it awkward or cumbersome, or it doesn’t fit into their already-established lifestyle patterns, they’re unlikely to try it, or stick around once they do.
+And this is where many innovations fail like Google Glass has: If the consumer finds it awkward or cumbersome, or it doesn’t fit into their already-established lifestyle patterns, they’re unlikely to try it, or stick around once they do.

 “While the industry was eager and ready to adopt AR [in 2012/2013], technological progress is a social process that requires the continued and sustained enthusiasm of adopters,” says Casey.
 “Otherwise, the app will quickly be relegated to a back page on the shopper’s mobile to be quickly forgotten about.
 Before AR can be truly leveraged as a marketing tool, the user’s code-reading experience must become faster and more convenient.”

-So what will it take for AR/VR tech to ride the wave of fad into well-established marketing tool?
+So what will it take for AR/VR tech to ride the wave of fad into a well-established marketing tool?

 “I believe brands that are able to find meaningful ways to use the technology will succeed,” says Zielinski.
 “Those that find ways to make it an uninterrupted part of everyday life will strengthen bonds with consumers; those that can’t do this will see their attempts ignored.”

-Casey believes it will also require parallel innovations in smartphones and apps, since the biggest challenge is on the technology adoption side.
+Casey believes it will also require parallel innovations in smartphones and apps since the biggest challenge is on the technology adoption side.
 “AR for packaging’s potential is amazing, and technology quickly evolves,” she says.
-“If AR software companies and mobile user interface companies, such as Apple, Google and Microsoft, can simplify, speed and unify the user interface, the potential is nearly limitless. … Until the mobile phone industry implements standardized interfaces for accessing the technology, augmented technology will continue to be a glimpse into the future versus a powerful reality.”
+“If AR software companies and mobile user interface companies, such as Apple, Google, and Microsoft, can simplify, speed, and unify the user interface, the potential is nearly limitless. … Until the mobile phone industry implements standardized interfaces for accessing the technology, augmented technology will continue to be a glimpse into the future versus a powerful reality.”